napari/docs/docs/community/governance.md

 perspective.
 The SC is ultimately responsible for all strategic and operational dimensions of the napari project.
 This includes, but is not limited to all legal, financial and operational decisions.
-The SC actively works to carry out the napari project's mission, in accordance with its values and with the support of the core team members.
+The SC actively works to carry out the napari project's mission, in accordance with the project's values and with the support of the core team members.
 SC members are expected to participate in strategic planning, approve changes to the governance model, and make decisions about funding granted to the project itself.